NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 These installers have been modified in three ways:

-* To add a .condarc file that points your conda to anaconda.rdhpcs.noaa.gov
+* To add a .condarc file that points your conda to anaconda.rdhpcs.noaa.gov.
 * To add a sitecustomize.py script that logs your scripts' import dependencies so we can target resources toward building optimized versions of the most used packages
 *  To change conda to propagate the sitecustomize.py file into conda environments you create

 To stop logging your dependencies, delete the

 .. code-block:: shell

+  $conda_root/lib/pythonX.Y/site-packages/sitecustomize.py

-  $conda_root/lib/pythonX.Y/site-packages/sitecustomize.py script.
+  script.

 .. note::

 RDHPCS support staff does not have the available resources to support or maintain these packages.
 You will be responsible for the installation and troubleshooting of the packages you choose to install.
 Due to architectural and software differences some of the functionality in these packages may not work.

 .. rubric:: MATLAB